 - Which direction the share price went — up or down

 With a green candlestick, you’ll see the opening price at the bottom and the closing price at the top.
-With a red candlestick, you’ll see the opening price at the bottom and the closing price at the top.
+With a red candlestick, you’ll see the opening price at the top and the closing price at the bottom.

 What about those shadows?
 Within the time period you set, they can show you the high and the low.